-The centre-back was a formidable defensive presence, combining pace and power with ball-playing abilities and winning three league titles, one FA Cup and the Champions League during his time at Old Trafford.
+The centre-back was a formidable defensive presence, combining pace and power with ball-playing abilities, and won three league titles, one FA Cup and the Champions League during his time at Old Trafford.

-He would leave for Lazio in 2001 in acrimonious circumstances but despite his relatively short spell in the Premier League, the towering defender is widely recognised as one of the competition’s greats.
+He signed for Lazio in 2001 in acrimonious circumstances but despite his relatively short spell in the Premier League, the towering defender is widely recognised as one of the competition’s greats.

 Ruud van Nistelrooy (2001-2006)

-After falling out with an up and coming talent by the name of Cristiano Ronaldo, Van Nistelrooy was sold to Real Madrid in 2006, though he is remembered fondly amongst the adoring United fanbase.
+After falling out with an up-and-coming talent by the name of Cristiano Ronaldo, Van Nistelrooy was sold to Real Madrid in 2006 but is remembered fondly amongst the adoring United fanbase.

 Edwin Van der Sar

-Peter Schmeichel’s Manchester United departure left a huge void between the posts for Sir Alex Ferguson, one that would take six years to fill before the arrival of the experienced Van der Sar.
+Peter Schmeichel’s Manchester United departure left a huge void between the posts, one that would take six years to fill before the arrival of the experienced Van der Sar.